Riverscapes/riverscapes-website-jekyll/Tools/discrimination.md

 -----
 ## Technological Readiness Levels
 These tool-grade ideas are based on the concept of [Technological Readiness Level](https://www.twi-global.com/technical-knowledge/faqs/technology-readiness-levels) (TRLs), as originally developed by NASA.
-The TRLs provide a way to discriminate between concepts and products that are in research phases, in development phases, or ready for deployment to broader audiences or makert.
-TRLs are  illustrated below (from [twi-global](https://www.twi-global.com/technical-knowledge/faqs/technology-readiness-levels) and formally defined by the European Union:
+The TRLs provide a way to discriminate between concepts and products that are in research phases, in development phases, or ready for deployment to broader audiences or market.
+TRLs are  illustrated below (from [TWI-global](https://www.twi-global.com/technical-knowledge/faqs/technology-readiness-levels) and formally defined by the European Union:

 <div align="center">
 <a href=""><img src="{{ site.baseurl }}/assets/images/tools/TRL.png"></a></div>